Skip to main content

 Request your letter of accreditation

-Before you apply for a brown tourist sign, you'll need an official accreditation letter.
+Before you apply for a brown tourist sign, Quality Assured businesses will need an official accreditation letter.
 To ask for one, eligible businesses should contact signposting@visitscotland.com

 Please note that we are responsible for approving eligibility to apply for signage.
 Our remit does not include responsibility for approving signage.